Finite Presentability of Brin-Higman-Thompson Monoids via Free J\'onsson-Tarski Algebras: Constructing the Isomorphism

-\((\Leftarrow)\) This follows by a similar argument. \end{proof}
+$(\Leftarrow)$ This follows by a similar argument. \end{proof}

-Note if \(M\) contains multiple copies of any of its elements, then it isn't a complete prefix code.
-Similarly if \((M)\tree_{n, k, r}\) contains multiple copies of any of its elements, then it isn't a free generating set.

-We can use this fact to show that free generating sets in \(\mb{F}_{n,k,r}\) correspond precisely to complete prefix codes, by expanding to a 'flat' shrubbery, where all words in all words have the same length.
+Note if $M$ contains multiple copies of any of its elements, then it is not a complete prefix code.
+Similarly if $(M)\tree_{n, k, r}$ contains multiple copies of any of its elements, then it is not a free generating set.
+We can use these observations to show that free generating sets in $\mathbb{F}_{n,k,r}$ correspond precisely to complete prefix codes, by expanding to a ``flat" shrubbery.